scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 The optimizer takes care of turning our single-line `addOneMap` example into our fast `addOneLoop` version.
 The key technique to perform this is _inlining_: expanding the code of `map` into the function where it is called.
-This allows the optimizer to then remove redundant branches and operations.
+This allows the optimizer to remove redundant branches and operations.
 The `match` is simplified to just one of its branches, the `asInstanceOf` and `ClassTag` disappear, and we end up with the fast version.

 Inlining is powerful but can also have big drawbacks.
 For starters, your CPU keeps frequently-executed code in an "instruction cache" that is very fast to access.
 When common functions get bigger, fewer of them fit in that cache, so execution might become slower because fetching the code is slower even if the code itself has fewer function calls.

 Furthermore, inlining is not always possible.
 A classic case is recursion: you cannot infinitely inline a function into itself.
 Some more tricky problems include the fact that you cannot inline a method that accesses a class's private fields outside of that class.
-(At least not on the JVM; ScalaJS does not have that problem.)
+(At least not on the JVM, ScalaJS does not have that problem.)

 In this case, there is a heuristic modeling the fact that if a function call uses a function literal as argument, inlining it is probably worth it.
 There are other heuristics, such as one related to generic array operations in general, one that forces inlining of "forwarder" functions that merely call another function with minor changes to their arguments, and so on.

 ## Limitations

 Heuristics mostly lead to better performance, but performance is such a complex topic that no set of heuristics can guarantee improvements.
 It's possible that enabling the optimizer on your specific codebase could regress some scenarios, which is why you should benchmark any performance-related change just as you would test any correctness-related change.
 You can override the heuristics with `@inline` and `@noinline` annotations, but these should be a last-resort solution that you re-evaluate frequently as the compiler and the JVM improve.

 The other key limitation of the optimizer is that you can only use it if you know your dependencies at runtime are the same as the ones you had at compile time.
-For instance, if you compile against library `example` version `1.3.6`, and tomorrow the maintainers of `example` release version `1.3.7` that fixes a bug in a small function, this bugfix only has an effect if your code actually calls this function, not if the optimizer inlined it into your code.
+For instance, if you compile against library `org.example` version `1.3.6`, and tomorrow the maintainers of `org.example` release version `1.3.7` that fixes a bug in a small function, this bugfix only has an effect on the already-deployed version of your code if it actually calls that function, not if the optimizer inlined the buggy version into your code.

 Thus, the optimizer targets _application_ code as well as the _standard library_, and is an opt-in compiler setting.
 You should not use it for _library_ code unless you carefully select what inlining is allowed, see below.

 ## Using the optimizer

 _This section is for Scala 3.9+ only, not the currently released 3.8.x branch._

-Pass the flag `-opt` to the compiler to enable non-inlining optimizations, and `-opt-inline:...` arguments to allow it to inline calls to various packages.
+Pass the flag `-opt` to the compiler to enable non-inlining optimizations, and `-opt-inline:...` arguments to enable inlining calls to specific packages.

 For instance, `-opt-inline:**,!java.**,!org.example.*` tells the optimizer that inlining is allowed for all functions except those anywhere in the `java` package and those directly in the `org.example` package.
 More details are available with `-opt-inline:help`.

 ## Future directions

 Now that the optimizer is at feature parity with its Scala 2 incarnation, we hope to bring further optimizations to Scala 3.
 For instance, `Range`-based abstractions cannot always be fully eliminated today, but could with further work on the optimizer.
 If you're interested, you can contribute either by participating as described below, or by [contributing](https://github.com/scala/scala3/blob/main/CONTRIBUTING.md) to the compiler itself!

 ## Participation